arron21/justine-hugo/content/blog/conversational-tone-in-writing.md

 +++
 # Conversational Tone in Writing

-Writing with a tone is paramount to creating a connection with the reader.
+Writing with the most appropriate tone is paramount to creating a connection with the reader.
+But, what does that even mean?

+Check me out on 8/19/2019 to hear all about it.